Yahia-elshakhs/UNIVERSAL_CNC/README.md

 11. requested =true;
 12.  }

-  **4th function slave sending function:**
+  **4**** th **** function slave sending function:**

 1. // since we still don&#39;t have data to send back we are going to send what we recived x is the array we recived, actual\_recived is the length of the array
 2. Void requestEvent ()
 3. {
 4. If(requested)
 5. {
-6. Delay(100)
+6. Delay(100);
 7. WireSlave.write(x, actual\_recived);
 8. Serial.write(x, actual\_recived);
 9. requested=false;
 10. }
 11. }

-**In our plan here will be a blocking operation in the slave so we need to create a state machine code that can allow the blocking operation without being interrupted by the interrupt function so the full slave code will be
+In our plan here will be a blocking operation in the slave so we need to create a state machine code that can allow the blocking operation without being interrupted by the interrupt function so the full slave code will be:
-**

 1. void receiveEvent(int howMany);
 2. void requestEvent();
 3. uint8\_t x[32];